yohasebe/rsyntaxtree/README.md

 ## Examples

-See [RSyntaxTree Example Gallery](https://yohasebe.github.io/rsyntaxtree/examples) page for syntax tree samples for
+See [RSyntaxTree Example Gallery](https://yohasebe.github.io/rsyntaxtree/examples) page for examples for

 - Generative Grammar
-- Combinatory Categorial Grammar (Experimental)
+- Combinatory Categorial Grammar
-- Head-Driven Phrase Structure Grammar (Experimental)
+- Head-Driven Phrase Structure Grammar
-- Cognitive Grammar (Experimental)
+- Cognitive Grammar
+- Construction Grammar
+- Pragmatics
+- Phonology

+**NOTE**: Some tree structures in the example gallery are experimental in the sense that they are not drawn according to conventions of the field.

 **Input text**